dsambrano/good_coding_practices/cli.md

 ## Viewing Contents and Editing Files

-- `nano`: A simple to use text editor
+- `nano`: A simple to use text editor.
+You will likely hear about other editors like `vim` or `emacs`.
+Both are really good, but they have a really have learning curve, so I don't reccomend them when you start out.
+I personally use `vim` or `nano` depending on the context.
 - `cat`: Concatenate
 - `less`: Less (is more... powerful)
 - `more`: More (of the content on screen)